 95. VISIT ABC STORES

-In Waikiki, there is an ABC Store an almost every corner.
+In Waikiki, there is an ABC Store on almost every corner.
 They have them all over Oahu and the other islands, as well.

 96. JOIN A VOLUNTEER PROGRAM

-If you are tight on cash and want to give back during your time in Hawaii, you might think about joining a volunteer program.
+If you are tight on cash and want to give back during your time in Hawaii, you might think about joining a volunteer program on your Hawaii vacation.